UbiquitousGabriel/Gabriel_Aguilar_WEBPortfolio/README.md

 # Gabriel Aguilar — Portfolio

 A minimal, editorial portfolio website for Gabriel Aguilar.
 Built as a single, self-contained HTML file with zero external dependencies.
 Open it in any browser and it works immediately.

+Developed in collaboration with Claude Sonnet 4.6

 ---